chho-work/biovision/README.md

     - **Notebook Name**: [AntimicrobialDisk-Detectron2.ipynb](/nb/AntimicrobialDisk-Detectron2.ipynb)(Open in Colab!)

-    In this final notebook, I used a pretrained Mask RCNN model in Detectron2 to detect zone of inhition in antibiogram images.
+    In this final notebook, I used a pretrained Mask RCNN model in Detectron2 to detect and measure zone of inhition in antibiogram images.

 ---------------------------------------------------------------------------------------------------------------------------------------------